Harlequins coach Sean Long

 “It was different, and I had to learn, but luckily for me we had a long pre-season; and because we were in pre-season, I could implement some stuff that we could put on the field, which was good.”

-The entirety of Long’s time in union was spent at the Stoop where he spent 15 months heading up the team’s attack, as well as serving as an assistant to Paul Gustard; but he easily could have ended up elsewhere, detailing that three Premiership clubs were after his expertise.
+The entirety of Long’s time in union was spent at the Stoop where he spent 15 months heading up the team’s attack, as well as serving as an assistant to Paul Gustard; but he easily could have ended up elsewhere, detailing that three clubs were after his expertise.

 “I actually had the chance to go to three clubs,” he revealed.
-“When I was interested in going rugby union, Wasps came in, Gloucester came in and Harlequins came in.
+“When I was interested in going rugby union, came in, came in and Harlequins came in.
 I met Paul Gustard and had a good chat with him and looked at the roster and thought I could make a difference here.”

 Long has since moved back to rugby league following his departure from Quins at the end of the 2019/2020 season.